• Skip to primary navigation

 Serve

-Serve the wild rice warm with a garnish of fresh herbs such as parsley, rosemary, etc. (if desired).
+Serve the wild rice warm with a garnish of fresh herbs such as parsley, rosemary, etc. (if desired) with your favorite dinner recipes.
 Some of my favorite dishes that pair well with this recipe are:

 Store any leftover almond wild rice in an airtight contianer in the refrigerator for up to 5 days or in the freezer for up to 2 months.
 Reheat in the microwave or on the stovetop over low heat.